Otann/morse/README.md

 ### [`answerCallbackQuery`](https://core.telegram.org/bots/api#answercallbackquery)

-Sends an answer to an callback query sent from inline keyboards.
+Sends an answer to a callback query sent from an inline keyboard.

 ```clojure
 (api/answer-callback token